-The 2020 election cycle has demonstrated just how deeply our movements need to challenge structural white supremacy at the local level.
+The combined political events of 2020 demonstrated just how deeply our movements need to challenge structural white supremacy at the local level.
 As we ground our future organizing in building and expanding independent Black political power, here are some groups on the ground across the South already doing that work:

-An introductory note from D'atra "Dee Dee" Jackson, Director of BYP100, on this post-election moment and where we go from here:
+An introductory note from D'atra "Dee Dee" Jackson, Director of BYP100:

 I come from local and state organizing, and there's a particular way that you're able to focus on everything that's happening in a state and dig deep—especially with relationships.
 In places like North Carolina, Georgia, and Florida to an extent, there's a decent amount of movement infrastructure for us to be in partnership around the elections.
 I feel really proud of North Carolina in particular.
 Through safe sites, PPE distribution—it felt like there was a real investment for Black organizers to be working together and resource one another to be able to do the work.